Roadmap

 What is it?

-We're running a comprehensive security audit of the core protocol code.
+A comprehensive security audit of the core protocol code has been completed.
 We have thought long and hard about Chainflip's protocol security and take it very seriously.
 This includes the State Chain and Chainflip Engine code — both needed to run a validator node — all our smart contracts, and the communication and cryptography protocols used.

 What does it mean?

 Security is a core value for Chainflip.
-You can contribute by joining our bug bounty competitions and other incentivized activities, but this comprehensive external audit by the very best in the business should demonstrate the high level of security and layered defense in the core elements of the protocol before they go live with real money.
+You can contribute by joining our bug bounty competitions and other incentivised activities, but this comprehensive external audit by the very best in the business should demonstrate the high level of security and layered defence in the core elements of the protocol before they go live with real money.

 What is it?